karundawadi/resumeBuilder/README.md

-# Personal Website
+# Resume Builder
-- Create beautiful CV website by filling a simple form.
+- Create a simple resume website which can be saved on pdf by filling out a simple form.